GreenStoneWei/Eyes_on_Taiwan/README.md

 Eyes on Taiwan is a website gathering international news about Taiwan automatically.
 As Taiwan's medias are interfered, we all need to look at Taiwan-related events from different aspects.

+News Source

+- Aljazeera
+- The BBC
+- The CNN
+- The Economist
+- Guardian
+- Independent
+- New York Times
+- QUARTZ
+- Washington Post

 ---

 ## Features and Tech used